 Many residents of Northern Ireland are entitled to both UK and Irish citizenship and can hold both passports at the same time.

 A person who is a dual citizen, holding both British citizenship and the citizenship of another EU member state, may be able to choose to support a family member’s application to enter or remain in the UK by relying on her/his British passport.
 In this case, it is essential to also read our other briefing on the rights of family members under the UK Immigration Rules, which is available on our website.
-Two very distinct applications can be made by certain family members, either in accordance with:

 It may also be possible to lodge an application outside the Immigration Rules and the 2006 Regulations.
 This can be complex and is not covered in this briefing.
 A person in this case should seek specialist advice.

-Please note that under EU law, extended family members including an unmarried partner in a durable relationship with the EEA national, may have an EU law right to reside in the UK.
+Please note that under EU law, extended family members including an unmarried partner in a durable relationship with the EEA national may have an EU law right to reside in the UK.
 However, different procedures apply to them and they are not referred to in the comparison chart below.
 See 4.3, 4.4 and 4.5 for further information on extended family members.

 Please note that this briefing does not cover certain related issues, such as the death of the EU citizen.
 On this and other issues, further specialist advice should be sought.

-UK Immigration Rules
+UK Immigration Rules (Appendix FM)

 Application for visa for spouse/civil partner/partner/fiancé of UK citizen or person settled in the UK.